trivialTZ/Lsst-Twilight-SNe/README.md

 idle time is inserted before the next exposure; this guard is accounted for in window cap checks and reported in summaries.

+### DP filter planning (global SN/filter pool)

+Within each twilight window the planner now builds a **global pool of (supernova, filter)** candidates that pass the Sun-alt, Moon, cadence, and m₅/SNR feasibility gates.
+Guard-aware visit durations combine the 15 s inter-exposure minimum, slew + settle time, and saturation-capped exposure (`compute_capped_exptime`).
+A compact dynamic program allocates those visits across filters while charging the full **120 s Rubin filter-change penalty**.
+The DP works in “visit units”, choosing how many batches to execute in each filter so that only swaps with sufficient science payoff survive.
+Key tuning knobs in `PlannerConfig`:

+- `swap_boost` — slight <1 multiplier applied to post-swap batches (default 0.95).
+- `dp_hysteresis_theta` — require a % improvement before accepting a swap plan.
+- `n_estimate_mode` — fast visit-count mode (`"guard_plus_exp"`) or per-filter visit units.
+- `dp_max_swaps` — optional hard cap for the DP (defaults to `max_swaps_per_window`).
+- `min_batch_payoff_s` — minimum wall-clock payoff needed to justify a swap (defaults to `filter_change_s` if unset).
+- `dp_time_mode` (experimental) — enable a time-budget DP instead of visit counts.

+The resulting filter sequence and per-filter visit counts drive the existing execution loop, which still routes within a batch by the usual score density heuristic (score divided by guard-aware visit cost) and honors cadence gates.

 Moon–target separations use Astropy's `get_body('moon')` in a shared AltAz frame.
 If the Moon is below the horizon, the separation requirement is automatically waived.